Tuning Management Pack for VMware

 freeMB < 100

-This is a multi-instance monitor which will track all configured OS partitions even though it targets the single VM object.
+This is a multi-instance monitor that tracks all configured OS partitions even those targeted at a single VM object.

 Virtual Machine Snapshot Usage Analysis